-The experience must be in the 12 areas that make up the PFP Body of Knowledge
+The experience must be in any of the 12 areas that make up the PFP Body of Knowledge

-, found in the CPA/PFS Credential Application Kit.
+, found in the CPA/PFS Credential Handbook.
 Note that up to 1,000 hours of tax compliance experience can count toward the total experience requirement.

 Pass a PFP Examination